 You should review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Blakelaw and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also check the situation with your conveyancing solicitor who conducted the conveyancing.

-I have been on the look out for a ground for flat up to £305k and identified one close by in Blakelaw I like with amenity areas and railway links in the vicinity, the downside is that it's only got 52 years unexpired on the lease.
-There is not much else in Blakelaw suitable, so just wondered if I would be making a grave error acquiring a lease with such few years left?
+I have been on the look out for a ground for flat up to £305k and found one close by in Blakelaw I like with open areas and railway links nearby, however it only has 51 years unexpired on the lease.
+I can't really find anything else in Blakelaw for this price, so just wondered if I would be making a mistake acquiring a lease with such few years left?

-Should you require a home loan the remaining unexpired lease term will be problematic.
-Discount the offer by the expected lease extension will cost if not already taken into account.
-If the existing owner has owned the property for at least twenty four months you may ask them to commence the lease extension formalities and then assign it to you.
-You can add 90 years to the current lease term and have £0 ground rent by law.
-You should speak to your conveyancing solicitor about this matter.
+If you require a mortgage the remaining unexpired lease term will likely be an issue.
+Discount the offer by the anticipated lease extension will cost if not already taken into account.
+If the existing proprietor has owned the property for at least twenty four months you can ask them to start the process of the extension and then assign it to you.
+You can add 90 years to the current lease and have £0 ground rent by law.
+You should speak to your conveyancing lawyer concerning this.

 Your search tool is useful but there are many lawyers listed near Blakelaw being on the lender conveyancing panel.
 Can you recommend a specific firm on the conveyancing panel for our lender?